Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: P R E L I M I N A R I E S

 is stationary.
 Furthermore, for large sample sets, $\sum_\kb\Sbar\ofst\ofk\approx\sum_\kb\mcS\ofst\ofk$, which establishes the desired correspondence

-Eq.~(\ref{varHk3}) shows that the \textit{expected periodogram} of the data, $\langle|H\ofk|^2\rangle$, can be obtained via Fourier transformation of the autocovariance sequence of the sampling window.
+Eq.~(\ref{varHk3}) shows that the \textit{expected periodogram} of the data, $\var\{H\ofk\}=\langle|H\ofk|^2\rangle$, can be obtained via Fourier transformation of the autocovariance sequence of the sampling window.
 Fig.~\ref{square} shows this equivalence.
-From a sequence of realizations, we show, in the top row from left to right, one spatial-domain field, $\mcH\ofx$, its periodogram $|H\ofk|^2$ on the corresponding normalized Fourier grid, and the expected periodogram, the blurred spectrum $\Sbar\ofst\ofk$, for the parameter set $\btheta$ shown at the top, $\st=1$ (in arbitrary field units), $\nu=2.5$ and $\rho=1$ (in units of the spatial grid spacing).
-In the bottom row, we show a unit normalized square taper, the ratio of the average periodogram to its expectation, $\mathrm{mean}\{|H\ofk|^2\}/\Sbar\ofst\ofk$, with its sample mean $m$ and standard deviation $s$, and the average of the periodograms across 100 realizations, as the sample variance, $\var\{H\ofk\}$, which approximates the blurred spectrum $\Sbar\ofst\ofk$ shown directly above.
+From a sequence of simulations, we show, in Fig.~\ref{square}\textit{(a--c)}, one spatial-domain field $\mcH\ofx$, its periodogram $|H\ofk|^2$ on the corresponding normalized Fourier grid, and the expected periodogram, the blurred spectrum $\Sbar\ofst\ofk$, for the parameter set $\btheta$ shown at the top, $\st=1$ (in arbitrary field units), $\nu=2.5$ and $\rho=1$ (in units of the spatial grid spacing).
+In Fig.~\ref{square}\textit{(d--f)}, we show a unit-normalized square window cosine-tapered around the edges, the ratio of the average periodogram to its expectation, $\mathrm{mean}\{|H\ofk|^2\}/\Sbar\ofst\ofk$, with its sample mean $\mathsf{m}$ and standard deviation $\mathsf{s}$, and the average of the periodograms across 100 realizations, the sample variance $\var\{H\ofk\}$, which approximates the blurred spectrum $\Sbar\ofst\ofk$ shown directly above.